OfflineIMAP/offlineimap/docs/MANUAL.rst

     order to use this.
 This will save you plenty of disk activity.
-Do note that the sqlite backend is still considered experimental as it has only been included recently (although a loss of your status cache should not be a tragedy as that file can be rebuild automatically)
+Do note that the sqlite backend is still considered experimental as it has only been included recently (although a loss of your status cache should not be a tragedy as that file can be rebuilt automatically)

  4) Use quick sync.
 A regular sync will request all flags and all UIDs